Miscellaneous Scholarships: Supplemental Sources of Financial Aid

 Pasadena, CA 91109-2298

 Scholarships are available for undergraduate and graduate students of all academic disciplines enrolled in an accredited post-secondary school in the United States and Finland.
-Scholarship applications can be downloaded from the Finlandia Foundation Trust link above.
+Scholarship applications can be downloaded from the Finlandia Foundation Trust website.

 The Gates Cambridge Scholarships

 Gates Cambridge Trust

 Cambridge CB2 1SJ

 Deadline: US Citizens: Applications will be available September 2015